Eigenbahn/ai-dungeon-cli/README.md

 ![AI DUngeon on a VT320](https://www.eigenbahn.com/assets/img/ai-dungeon-vt320.jpg)

+## Installation

+For now, not on PyPI.

+After cloning the repo:

+    $ python3 -m pip install .

 ## Running

-After cloning the repo and making a configuration file `config.yml` in the project folder, just:
+In either way, you first need to create a configuration file.

+If installed with pip:

+    $ ai-dungeon-cli

+Or from source:

+    $ cd ai-dungeon-cli
+    $ python3 -m pip install -r requirements.txt
-    $ ./ai-dungeon-cli
+    $ ./ai_dungeon_cli/__init__.py

+Please note that it is recommended to do it in a virtual env in order to not mess up with the main Python env on your system.

 ## Configuration

-Then create a file `config.yml` in the same folder as script `ai-dungeon-cli`.
+Create a file `config.yml` either:

+ - in the same folder in your home folder: `$HOME/.config/ai-dungeon-cli/config.yml`
+ - in as the sources: `./ai-dungeon-cli/ai_dungeon_cli/config.yml`

 #### Authentication (mandatory)